Two point functions and quantum fields in the anti-de Sitter universe: Introduction

+The Lorentzian Hankel formula for the Feynman propagator, which had been somewhat overlooked for a period of time, was eventually revived and brought to general attention in \cite{raju,raju2}.
+These studies not only reintroduced the formula but also demonstrated its significant utility in calculations of propagators, correlation functions, and scattering amplitudes in the AdS background.
+Since then, the formula has become part of the standard AdS toolbox.

+Here, the Hankel formula and its untapped potential role in AdS QFT are brought into sharper focus.
+In particular, its connection to the complex structure of the AdS manifold, the geometry of the complex cone, and the plane-wave solutions of the Klein–Gordon operator is fully elucidated.
+This perspective highlights the crucial role played by the global analyticity properties of the plane waves, which are inherited from the AdS spectral condition \cite{bem}, and makes their significance evident in the context of the new derivation.

-Moreover, this analysis yields an unexpected insight: Euclidean Feynman diagrams constructed on Lobachevski space can be mapped, via Wick rotation, onto diagrams entirely supported in the Poincar\'e patch.
-Multiple examples are given that substantiate the conjecture that any Feynman or Witten diagram computed by integration solely over a Poincar\'e patch of the real AdS manifold remains AdS covariant, even though the patch itself is not invariant.
+Moreover, our analysis uncovers an unexpected and intriguing insight.
+It demonstrates that Euclidean Feynman diagrams constructed in Lobachevsky space can, through a standard Wick rotation, be mapped onto diagrams entirely supported within the Poincar\'e patch of AdS.
+Several concrete examples are provided that support the conjecture that any Feynman or Witten diagram, computed by integration solely over a Poincaré patch of the real AdS manifold, continues to respect full AdS covariance, even though the Poincaré patch itself is not invariant under the full isometry group.}